-Coffee culture has come to Russia relatively recently – within the last few years – but has exploded within that name.
-Although there are now many chains and independent shops dotting Russian cities, covering kiosks, to-go windows, and sit-down shops, there are few chains that have managed to become truly “Russian” in that they cover a great deal of Russia’s territory.
+Coffee culture has come to Russia relatively recently – within the last few years – but has exploded within that time.
+Although there are now many chains and independent shops dotting Russian cities, covering kiosks, to-go windows, and sit-down shops, there are few chains that have managed to become truly “Russian” in that they were founded in Russia and now cover a great deal of Russia’s territory.

 The first Shokolodnitsa was founded in Moscow in 1964.
 The Kolobov family were patrons there.
-After the fall of the USSR the family became restraunteers and eventually bought the premises of that first Shokolodnitsa, eventually turning it into today’s chain.
+After the fall of the USSR the family became restraunteers and eventually bought the premises of that first Shokolodnitsa, turning it into today’s chain.
 Alexander Kolobov, the chain’s managing owner, says that he agonized over whether or not to change the name (translated as “Chocolate Girl”), but obviously it remained.

 Above: A short video about Shokolodnitsa.

 By Hudson Dobbs

 Coffee Like began in 2013 when Ayaz Shabutdinov and Zufar Gaipov decided to open a coffee bar together in Izhevsk, the capital of the Udmurt Republic, just West of Russia’s Ural Mountains.
 The original location, which still functions today, was located next to a public transport stop near Udmurt State University.
 From these inauspicious beginnings, Coffee Like has grown into Russia’s quietly unassuming coffee giant.